iiscsahoo/python/README.md

 ## getdiskusage.py

 ### Purpose
-Printsa list of all files in a directory and their total size in bytes in a JSON format.
+Prints a list of all files in a directory and their total size in bytes in a JSON format.

 ### Example